CS Education for the Socially-Just Worlds We Need: The Case for Justice-Centered Approaches to CS in Higher Education: Why Justice in Higher CS Education

-Justice-centered approaches can help undergraduate computing programs improve diversity, equity, inclusion, and access (DEIA) as well as achieve broadening participation in computing (BPC) goals. \citeauthor{Fletcher2021CAPE} describe ``CAPE: A Framework for Assessing Equity throughout the Computer Science Education Ecosystem'' that addresses \emph{capacity for}, \emph{access to}, \emph{participation in}, and \emph{experience of} equitable CS education \cite{Fletcher2021CAPE}.
+Justice-centered approaches to higher CS education can help undergraduate computing programs realize diversity, equity, inclusion, and access (DEIA) goals and broaden participation in computing (BPC).
+These goals are not only initiated within institutions of higher CS education, but also mandated by funding agencies for certain research grants: the National Science Foundation Computer and Information Science and Engineering directorate, for example, recently began requiring principal investigators of proposals submitted to selected programs to include a plan for broadening participation in computing at the time of award.\footnote{\url{https://www.nsf.gov/cise/bpc/}} \citeauthor{Fletcher2021CAPE} describe ``CAPE: A Framework for Assessing Equity throughout the Computer Science Education Ecosystem'' that addresses \emph{capacity for}, \emph{access to}, \emph{participation in}, and \emph{experience of} equitable CS education \cite{Fletcher2021CAPE}.
 Justice-centered approaches to CS education directly affects student experience in the way they ``explicitly address issues of equity'' and help ``all students feel included and accepted'' \cite{Fletcher2021CAPE}.
-These goals are not only initiated within institutions of higher CS education, but also mandated by funding agencies for certain research grants: the National Science Foundation Computer and Information Science and Engineering directorate, for example, recently began requiring principal investigators of proposals submitted to selected programs to include a plan for broadening participation in computing at the time of award.\footnote{\url{https://www.nsf.gov/cise/bpc/}}

-Attention to all three features of justice-centered approaches---ethics, identity, and especially political vision---can help higher CS education move ``beyond equity as inclusion'' \cite{CalabreseBarton2020BeyondLearning} and address disparities in student participation and experience \cite{Fletcher2021CAPE} by ensuring the rightful presence of marginalized students' interests in learning CS \cite{CalabreseBarton2020BeyondLearning, Ryoo2020TakeSchools}.
-Justice-centered approaches can improve DEIA in programs and support BPC efforts by centering the values, experiences, and purposes of marginalized peoples in computing through emphasis on computing's social responsibility \cite{Cohen2021ACurriculum, Ko2020ItEducation, Vakil2018EthicsEducation}, the disparate experiences of students with dominant versus marginalized identities \cite{Rankin2020TheComputing, Rankin2021RealEducation, Washington2020WhenEnough, Shah2020RacialClassrooms}, and the political vision of computing toward realizing more socially-just futures \cite{Costanza-Chock2020DesignNeed, Vakil2018EthicsEducation, Ko2020ItEducation}.
+Attention to all three features of justice-centered approaches---ethics, identity, and political vision---can help higher CS education move ``beyond equity as inclusion'' \cite{CalabreseBarton2020BeyondLearning} and address disparities in student participation and experience by ensuring the rightful presence of marginalized students' interests in learning CS \cite{CalabreseBarton2020BeyondLearning, Ryoo2020TakeSchools}.
+Justice-centered approaches can improve DEIA in programs and support BPC efforts by centering the values, experiences, and purposes of marginalized students through emphasis on computing's social responsibility \cite{Cohen2021ACurriculum, Ko2020ItEducation, Vakil2018EthicsEducation}, the disparate experiences of students with dominant versus marginalized identities \cite{Rankin2020TheComputing, Rankin2021RealEducation, Washington2020WhenEnough, Shah2020RacialClassrooms}, and the political vision of computing toward realizing more socially-just futures \cite{Costanza-Chock2020DesignNeed, Vakil2018EthicsEducation, Ko2020ItEducation}.